First thing first! There are a few factors to look at when it comes to matcha grades:

 Then check the grade, the organic certification and the price.
 Here's how:

-If you are not able to taste or look at the colour personally before making a purchase it would be best to choose a matcha that is classed as 'Ceremonial grade' or 'Premium first harvest', making sure that is a certified organic matcha powder that does not contain preservatives or colorants.
+If you are not able to taste or look at the colour personally before making a purchase it would be best to choose a matcha that is classed as 'Ceremonial grade' or 'Premium first harvest', making sure that the matcha powder does not contain preservatives or colorants.
 Lower grades are usually called Traditional, Daily, Culinary or Cooking.
 They are much cheaper but also less soluble, of a lifeless green.
 A great way to use these grades is to use it in bakery recipes, even if the "Premium" grade will always have a better taste.

 Also the price is a good indicator of the quality!
 30 g of ceremonial grade matcha powder can take over one hour only in the grinding process.